 - Last Reading Title and (Guided Reading Level)

 - % Oral Reading Accuracy

 - Rate Oral Reading Rate.
-Green means meeting expectations.
-Yellow approaching expectations.
-Red not yet meeting expectations.
+Blue means that the student is exceeding expectations for reading rate.
+Green is meeting, yellow is approaching, and red is not yet meeting expectations.
 More info on the colors.

 - Comp.
 Comprehension Score

 - Focus Recommended Focus Area.
 Accuracy, Fluency or Comprehension.
 More information on Focus Areas.